How To Organize Your Words To Bring Businesses Gold

 Unique Selling Position or Proposition

-“George’s” – Mustards For Health Conscious Connoisseurs
+“George’s” – Mustard For Health Conscious Connoisseurs

 Elevator Pitch